Primary Navigation Mobile

 Cons

-• Cannot be applied to wet surfaces or in sunlight
+• The car must be clean and dry, and so cannot be applied to wet surfaces or in sunlight

 The best-performing car waxes these days blend the protective qualities of synthetic waxes with the warm glow of natural carnauba for the ultimate finish.
 These hybrid waxes last longer than natural options but often come with a price premium.
 This product from Turtle Wax bucks that trend, offering excellent protection on a small budget.